wlandau/workflowHelper/README.md

 >
 ```

-This should help you go back and debug `mse_plot` in `code.R`, for example, which takes `mse` as an argument.
+Use `recall` inside reports like `report.Rmd` in the example to load objects.
+The `recall` function should also help you go back and debug `mse_plot` in `code.R`, for example, which takes `mse` as an argument.

-**Do not manually access the files inside `.remake/objects` in serious iterations of your workflow**.
-Manual changes there are not tracked.
+**Except within *.Rmd that are compiled in your reproducible workflow, do not manually access the files inside `.remake/objects` for serious jobs.
+Manual changes to that cache are not tracked.**

 # Distributed computing